Sponsored by NASA's Atmospheric Composition Focus Area in Earth Science

 (American Samoa)

-The ALE/GAGE/AGAGE stations are located at coastal sites around the world to provide accurate measurements of trace gases whose lifetimes are long compared to global atmospheric circulation times.
-These stations are or have been located at five globally distributed sites, and can measure trace gases under both polluted and background conditions.
+The ALE/GAGE/AGAGE stations are coastal or mountain sites around the world chosen primarily to provide accurate measurements of trace gases whose lifetimes are long compared to global atmospheric circulation times.
+The AGAGE and affiliated stations are listed in the following table.
+For more information of each individual station please click station name (e.g. Mace Head) in the following table.

 (1) Ireland Adrigole 520 N, 100 W 1978-1983